 Don’t forget API documentation, a commonly overlooked step.
 This is important as it cuts down on maintenance and allows other team members to pick up where you left off.
 Budget two days for this.

 To get a realistic view of what this process will cost you, take into consideration the recommended budget for each step and multiply it by your fully burdened developer rate.

 Using our time recommendations (above) and multiplying it by the industry average pay, we’ve estimated that building an integration for a document storage or CRM endpoint will take you anywhere from five to seven weeks.
 In addition to the cost of production, we recommend budgeting 25-30% of the original development cost for ongoing maintenance.

 Oh, and then there’s project management costs on top of all this…

 Knowing how long each step of the process takes will help you to decide if you have the budget, development cycles, and frankly, the willpower to repeat the process for multiple integrations.
 If your answer is no to any of these points, then leveraging an API integration platform, like Cloud Elements, will dramatically cut down on the cost of time spent integrating and could be a great fit for you.

-Check out our other posts on API integration or subscribe to our blog:
+Check out our other posts on API integration: